A Message from Alta's GM, Mike Maughan

 Alta Ski Area has taken the position that the re-introduction of HR 5718 should include the following:

 - Approved and funded transportation and parking solutions.

 - Language which preserves and facilitates the ability of the ski areas to accommodate projected growth within their special use permits and private lands.

 - Agreed upon language and illustrative maps from the primary stakeholders (ski areas, Forest Service, Town of Alta, Central Wasatch Commission, etc.).

 A win-win solution

 Alta was an active participant in the Mountain Accord process and we recognize the work that was accomplished by a diverse body of stakeholders with significantly different interests.
 As the population along the Wasatch Front continues to grow we are committed to accommodating growth in a manner that manages the impact within the ski area and Little Cottonwood Canyon and believe that legislation can be drafted and introduced that is a win-win for all parties.
 It would be a shame for this to all unravel over the unwillingness of some parties to consider solutions that accommodate growth, minimize impact and preserve the environment in concert.

 We hope the CWC and other stakeholders will continue to collaborate and work together to achieve a solution that accommodates those wishing to recreate in the Cottonwood Canyons while managing their impact and protecting the watershed and environment.

-I look forward to hearing your comments as Alta works towards finding solutions to preserve the skiing experience here at Atla for years to come.
+I look forward to hearing your comments as Alta works towards finding solutions to preserve the skiing experience here at Alta for years to come.